jeprinz/pantograph/notes/GGG.md

   -- ... other meta sorts ...

 -- all the things
-data Thing label = Thing label (Array Thing) Sort
+data Thing ExprLabel = Thing ExprLabel (Array Thing) Sort
 ```
-where `label` is the type of labels for the language (variants of types,
+where `ExprLabel` is the type of ExprLabels for the language (variants of types,
 variants of terms, variants of typechanges, etc).

-`Thing` is just a tree over `label /\ Sort`, so we might prefer to just use a
+`Thing` is just a tree over `ExprLabel /\ Sort`, so we might prefer to just use a
 library-defined tree datatype instead of reinvent the tree.

 The advantage of this form is that it _definitely_ handles everything -- its so